Sheriff99yt/vision-scripting-webapp/src/projectStatus.md

 # Vision Visual Scripting Web App - Project Status

 ## Current Status
 The Vision Visual Scripting Web App is a React-based application that provides a node-based interface for designing and connecting workflows.
-The project is currently in active development, with core functionalities implemented and ready for further enhancements.
+The project has implemented core functionalities and is ready for further enhancements.

 ## Key Features Implemented
 - Node-based design interface